ibm-cloud-docs/cloud-native/topic-configuration.md

 ```
 {: codeblock}

 Kubernetes does the base64 decoding for you.
-The container that runs in the Pod recognizes the base64 decoded value when retrieving the environment variable.
+The container that runs in the Pod recognizes the base64 decoded value when it retrieves the environment variable.

-As with ConfigMaps, Secrets can be created and manipulated from the command line, which comes in handy when dealing with SSL certificates.
+As with ConfigMaps, Secrets can be created and manipulated from the command line, which comes in handy when you are dealing with SSL certificates.

 For more information, see [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/){: external}.